Evaluating LLMs on Sequential API Call Through Automated Test Generation: Abstract

 \section{Abstract}

 By integrating tools from external APIs, Large Language Models (LLMs) have expanded their promising capabilities in a diverse spectrum of complex real-world tasks.
 However, testing, evaluation, and analysis of LLM tool use remain in their early stages.
-Most existing benchmarks rely on manually collected test cases, many of which cannot be automatically checked for semantic correctness and instead depend on static methods such as string matching.
+Most existing benchmarks rely on manually collected test cases, many of which cannot be automatically checked for rigorous semantic correctness and instead depend on static methods such as string matching.
 Additionally, these benchmarks often overlook the complex interactions that occur between sequential API calls, which are common in real-world applications.
-To fill the gap, in this paper, we introduce {\ourmethod}, an automated framework designed to generate diverse coding tasks involving sequential API interactions. {\ourmethod} combines state-machine-based API constraint solving and validation, energy-based sampling, and control-flow injection to generate executable programs.
+To fill the gap, we introduce {\ourmethod}, an automated framework designed to generate diverse coding tasks involving sequential API interactions. {\ourmethod} combines state-machine-based API constraint solving and validation, energy-based sampling, and control-flow injection to generate executable programs.
 These programs are then translated into human-like natural language task descriptions through a collaboration of two LLM agents.
-Utilizing {\ourmethod}, we construct {\ourbench}, a benchmark encompassing 120 verified test cases spanning across three representative scenarios: Session Service, Tensor Operation, and ElevenLabs MCP.
+Utilizing {\ourmethod}, we construct {\ourbench}, a benchmark encompassing 120 manually verified test cases spanning across three representative scenarios: Session Service, Tensor Operation, and ElevenLabs MCP.
 Experimental results confirm that {\ourmethod} can effectively generate challenging and realistic API-oriented tasks, highlighting areas for improvement in current LLMs incorporating APIs.
+We make our framework and benchmark publicly available at \href{https://github.com/YuhengHuang42/stateful_bench}{StateEval} to support future research.